ebebbington/juanportal/README.md

 ## Socket

-A Python server running on Flask that acts as the handler for Socket IO
+A express server acting as the web socket server

 ## Redis